A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 1. What exactly is IEEE 2800, and is it mandatory? +

-IEEE 2800-2022 is the industry standard defining the technical minimum performance requirements for inverter-based resources — solar, wind, and battery storage — connecting to transmission and sub-transmission systems.
+IEEE 2800-2022 is the industry standard defining the technical minimum performance requirements for inverter-based resources.
 By itself, an IEEE standard is voluntary.
-It becomes mandatory when a regulator or authority (the AGIR) adopts it, when a utility writes it into interconnection requirements, or when it is referenced by enforceable reliability standards.
-In practice, across much of North America it is rapidly becoming the de facto requirement for new transmission-connected IBRs.
+It becomes mandatory when a regulator adopts it or a utility writes it into interconnection requirements.
+In practice, across North America it is rapidly becoming the de facto requirement for new transmission-connected IBRs.

 2. How do I know if it applies to my project? +